kxiser/coolLabs.io/privacy.md

 <br/>
 <br/>

-coolLabs ("we", "us", or "our") creating our services and applications to make place where your data is secured and not transferred to other companies.
-This is applicable for all coollabs.io domains and subdomains (for example note.coollabs.io) which we own and operate.
+coolLabs ("we", "us", or "our") creating our services and applications ("products") to make place where your online information is secured and not transferred to any extarnal company.
+This is applicable for all coollabs.io domains and subdomains, which we own and operate.

 <br/>
 <br/>

 There could be links to external sites which are not operated by us, so please be aware!

 <br/>

-To make these services functional, we collect some basic information, but only those which are necessary for our own products to work, nothing more.
-If technically possible, we anonymize this information.
+To make these products functional, we collect some basic information, but only those which are necessary for the functions, nothing more.
+We anonymize all information, if technically possible.

 <br/>

-Each product has it's own list of collected data.
-Read the corresponding [list here](docs/).
+Each product has it's own data collection guideline.
+Read the corresponding [guideline here](docs/).

-Feel free to contact us if you have any questions about data handling.
+Feel free to [contact us](about/contact.html) if you have any questions about data handling.

 <br/>

-We only store your collected information as long as it's necessary for your requested service.
+We only store your information as long as it's necessary for your requested service.

 <br/>